 What are transcription services?

 Transcription is the process of reproducing the sounds of speech, in written form, using special symbols and a set of exact rules.
-At QuickSilver Translate, we offer professional transcription services, from a spoken language source, into a printed form.
+At QuickSilver Translate, we offer professional transcription services, from any spoken language source, into a printed form.
 For example, an audio MP3 file into a Word document or PDF.
+We guarantee:

 - Experienced, native-speaking transcribers